+Taishakuten-sando

-Taishakuten-sando About Start by taking commemorative photos with the statues of Kuruma Torajiro and Sakura, seeing him off against the backdrop of Shibamata Station.
-The approach to the temple retains the feeling of a downtown area in the Showa era.
+The approach to the temple retains the feeling of a

+About

+front of Niten-mon Gate downtown area in the Showa era.
 You can almost hear Tora-san greeting you as you walk along it.
-Be careful as the road in front of the Niten-mon Gate of Daikyoji Temple is also used by cars.
-Most entrances to shops are equipped with simple ramps to eliminate level differences.
-There is a wheelchairaccessible restroom in front of Niten-mon Gate.
-The road is paved with stone and mostly flat.
 Be enticed by the aromas spilling forth from old established shops offering products such as dango, senbei, river fish, tsukudani, and pickles.
 Enjoy these delicacies after visiting Taishakuten Temple.